 The ICES Working Group on North Atlantic Salmon (WGNAS) provides annual scientific advice to the inter-governmental body NASCO for the management of fisheries in the North Atlantic.
-In this advice, Irish wild salmon stocks are included as part of the southern complex in the Northeast Atlantic region, along with French, south-west Icelandic and UK stocks.
+In this advice, Irish wild salmon stocks are included as part of the southern complex in the North-east Atlantic region, along with French, south-west Icelandic and UK stocks.
 As part of the ICES advice process, for the southern stock complex and its constituent jurisdictions, annual stock assessments and periodic stock forecasts (every one to three years) are undertaken (ICES 2018, 2019, 2020, 2021).
+As the ICES WGNAS did not convene in 2022, no such annual assessment of stock status was undertaken for 2022.